 The Post-Baccalaureate Certificate (PBC) in Narrative Health prepares students with the skills and knowledge needed to understand the patient/client narrative as part of the healing process and to use writing and appreciative inquiry methodologies to achieve health and wellness.
-MUIH’s program is one of only three graduate programs in the U.S. and is the only one to be offered primarily online and with an integrative health approach.
+MUIH’s program is one of only three graduate programs in the U.S. and is the only one to be offered online and with an integrative health approach.
 While practitioners may need to separate the phenomena of disease process from the patient/client’s story to treat disease, research now reveals that developing a coherent narrative is necessary for the patient to be able to develop the sense of wholeness that can lead to healing.
-This 12-credit program is offered primarily online with intensive on-campus weekends at the start and end of the program, and it can be completed in two trimesters (8 months).
+This 12-credit program is offered completely online and it can be completed in two trimesters (8 months).

 This program is a valuable and practical complement for several health and wellness, health care, medical, social services, ministerial/pastoral, care giving, and education practitioners and their clients/patients.
 It provides such individuals with the skills, knowledge, and framework needed to incorporate narrative health in their primary practices.
 Narrative health approaches can complement other health care modalities such as health and wellness coaching, social work, health education, meditation and mindfulness, acupuncture, herbal medicine, nutrition, yoga therapy, massage therapy, nursing, naturopathic medicine, osteopathic medicine, chiropractic, conventional medicine, physical therapy, and occupational therapy, among others.
 The program also supports individuals who serve populations that are renegotiating meaning and identity in life, after a death, divorce, job loss or other life-transitions.

 The PBC in Narrative Health program prepares students with the skills and knowledge to use narrative health as a healing process, diagnostic tool, method to prevent burn-out, and a form of care in itself.
 It does so in a highly personalized manner within the context of a holistic and integrative approach to health and wellness.
 The course work emphasizes the use of narrative health to build empathy and mindfulness in communication, and support practitioners in authentic relationship-based care and the development of healing presence.
-Students gain an embodied experience of narrative health by applying theoretical approaches to their own personal narrative.
-The opening and closing weekend intensive meetings on the MUIH campus provide students with the opportunity to build community and collaborate, as well as gain a first-hand experience in honing their facilitation design and skills.
+Students gain an embodied experience of narrative health by applying theoretical approaches to their own personal narrative and gain experience in honing their facilitation design and skills.